- Strategic Growth Plan - Transportation Investments for Mobility

 4. Stages four, five and six will consist of finishing work.

 The new bridge will provide a permanent navigable channel that is 180 feet wide with a vertical clearance of 47 feet to allow for the passage of ships.
 With the elimination of the lift, traffic will no longer be delayed due to passing ships.
 Replacing the lift-span bridge with a fixed-span bridge that meets current seismic standards will improve safety and benefit the local, state and national economy and internation trade.

-Construction, which began in late 2011, has anticipated completion date of early winter, 2016.
+Construction, which began in late 2011, is anticipated to complete in 2017.